tlm-solutions/tetra-receiver/README.md

 The config has mandatory global arguments `CenterFrequency`, `DeviceString` and `SampleRate` for the SDR.
 The optional argumens `RFGain`, `IFGain` and `BBGain` are for setting the gains of the SDR, by default these are zero.

+Specify an optional table with the name `Prometheus` and the values `Host` and `Port` to send metrics about the currently received signal strength to a prometheus server.

 If a table specifies `Frequency`, `Host` and `Port`, the signal is directly decoded from the SDR.
 If it is specified in a subtable, it is decoded from the decimated signal described by the associtated table.